 Stem Cell Transplants for Pediatric Patients: What to Know

-Stem cell transplantation, otherwise known as bone marrow transplantation, is the infusion of healthy stem cells into the body to stimulate new bone marrow growth.
-Stem cells are vital to a person’s ability to fight infection, and stem cell transplants are performed on children whose stem cells have been damaged by disease or invasive treatments for cancer, such as chemotherapy and/or radiation therapy.
+Stem cell transplantation, otherwise known as bone marrow transplantation, is the infusion of healthy blood-forming stem cells into a patient to replace or supplement the bone marrow.
+Stem cell transplants can be used for patients whose stem cells are not healthy, either because of an inherited or acquired problem or as a result of damage by treatments for cancer, such as chemotherapy and/or radiation therapy.

-Pediatric leukemia patient Emma Duffin and Leslie Lehmann, MD, of Dana-Farber/Boston Children's Cancer and Blood Disorders Center.
+Leslie Lehmann, M.D. director of the Pediatric Stem Cell Transplant Center at Dana-Farber/Boston Children's Cancer and Blood Disorders Center

-Pediatric leukemia patient Emma Duffin and Leslie Lehmann, MD, of Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.
+Leslie Lehmann, M.D. director of the Pediatric Stem Cell Transplant Center at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center

 Here’s what to expect during a pediatric stem cell transplant.